bibek-17-git/0714-02-CSE-2100./New Project/REFACTORING_REPORT_FOR_NEW_PROJECT.md

 ### Prompt 1.1 — Initial Codebase Audit

-> "Analyze this C Smart Backup Utility application.
+> "Analyze this C File Backup Utility application.
 Read the source file (main.c).
 For each function, list its purpose, parameters, and dependencies.
 Identify: (1) The overall purpose of each logical block, (2) Dependencies between functions, (3) GUI framework usage (GTK+ 3.0), (4) File I/O and system calls used, (5) Naming conventions used, (6) SOLID principle violations, (7) Missing design patterns, and (8) Code smells.
 Provide a comprehensive architecture summary showing how the GTK+ 3.0 GUI interacts with the file system and backup logic."

 **Purpose:** Understanding the complete system architecture before making any changes.
 We needed to map out every function, identify the boundary between GUI and business logic, and understand how file operations are performed.